CodyTolene/Flipper-Zero-Development-Toolkit/README.md

 ## Software Installation <a name="software-installation"></a>

-Add how to install the software and/or links to your app store page here.
-See [Flipper Application Catalog](#flipper-application-catalog) below for more information.
+**Add how to install the software and/or links to your app store page in this section.**

+Included in this repository is a convenient GitHub Action workflow that automatically lints and compiles the FAP files for both development and release firmware builds.
+This workflow streamlines the process and ensures your app is ready to go.

+Manual Installation Option:

+For those whose app isn't yet available on the [Flipper Application Catalog](#flipper-application-catalog), worry not!
+We've got you covered with a user-friendly manual installation option.
+Simply follow these steps:

+1. Access the latest Action run here: https://github.com/CodyTolene/Flipper-Zero-Development-Toolkit/actions

+2. Locate the compiled FAP files in a zip format.

+3. Install on your flipper device by USB.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>